Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory: Metric for Evaluating Singular Value Thresholds

-where $t_{1-\beta}$ is the upper $\beta$ percentile point of the Tracy--Widom (TW) distribution \cite{johnstone01}.
+where $t_{1-\beta}$ is the upper $\beta$ percentile point of the Tracy--Widom (TW) distribution \citep{johnstone01}, with $\beta \in (0,1)$ being a hyperparameter.
 The first term on the right-hand side of \eqref{threshold} represents the theoretical upper bound \(x_{\text{max}}\) of the MP distribution.
-However, in finite-sample settings, random components may be mistakenly identified as signals, potentially leading to an overestimation of the number of signal components.
-Therefore, we incorporate a correction term based on the TW distribution, which characterizes the distribution of the largest eigenvalue in RMT.
-For the parameter $s$, the low-rank approximation for $W$ is given by
+In an asymptotic framework, the optimal hard threshold was proposed by Gavish and Donoho \cite{gavish2014optimal}.
+However, in finite-size settings, random components may be mistakenly identified as signals, potentially leading to an overestimation of the number of signal components.
+Therefore, a correction term based on the TW distribution is considered, as it characterizes the distribution of the largest eigenvalue in RMT.